exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

    ```
    *The local DynamoDB does not check credentials.
 So we just need to add something for passing the checks in the CLI.*

-In the following steps you have to append `aws help --endpoint-url http://localhost:8000` to all `aws dynamodb` commands.
+In the following steps, you have to append `aws help --endpoint-url http://localhost:8000` to all `aws dynamodb` commands.

 ## Setup sample data

 Now we are going to load some example data into the DynamoDB.
 For that we first of all need to create a DynamoDB table.
-We will do that suing the AWS CLI.
+We will do that using the AWS CLI.
 For DynamoDB on AWS there is also a GUI.

 You can create the table by simply running the following command in a shell.